 Winning the moments that matter with Drip notifications

 Human behavior is such that an action is mostly triggered by multiple nudges.
 Sometimes they might be contemplating or sometimes they might need reassurance.
 Web push notifications help lure the user by reminding them about the products with timely notifications and encourage them to convert.
 The more you show a product, the higher the intent of purchase.

 You can set when you need to send out the notifications, at what interval they need to be sent and the frequency of the notification can be predefined.
 Your marketing calendars can be planned in advance to run things smoothly without last-minute hassle.

 It gives a feel of personalized when in reality it is an automated notification.
-Saves time, energy and rescues you from a headache.
-Automate and let web push notifications do its magic.
+Saves time and energy, and rescues you from a headache.
+Automate and let web push notifications do their magic.